n-laoutaris/rain-alert/README.md

-⛈️ Vroxoulis (The Little Rainy Man)
+# Vroxoulis The Little Rainy Man

 An autonomous, ultra-low-power IoT agent that protects laundry from unpredictable weather.

-1. The Problem (The "Ouch" Moment)
+## The Problem

-Living in Thessaloniki, the weather is notoriously bipolar.
+In Thessaloniki, the weather is notoriously bipolar.
 I frequently faced a domestic inefficiency: hanging laundry to dry, getting distracted by work, and realizing too late that a sudden rainstorm had soaked the clothes.

-This resulted in:

-Resource Loss: Wasted electricity (re-washing) and time.

-Inefficiency: The mental load of constantly checking the window.

-The Objective: Build a "set-and-forget" guardian that notifies me only when action is required, with zero maintenance for months.

-2. The Solution
+## The Solution

-Vroxoulis is a standalone IoT device powered by an ESP32-C3 microcontroller.
-It sits on the balcony rail and monitors environmental moisture.
+Vroxoulis is a "set-and-forget" guardian that notifies me when action is required, with zero maintenance for months.
+A standalone IoT device powered by an ESP32-C3 microcontroller, it sits on the balcony rail and monitors environmental moisture.

-Upon detecting rain, it bypasses local alerts (which might be inaudible from my office) and utilizes the Telegram Bot API to send a push notification directly to my phone.
+Upon detecting rain, it utilizes the Telegram Bot API to send a push notification directly to my phone.
 It features a "Snooze" logic to prevent alert fatigue.

-3. System Architecture
+## System Architecture

 The Hardware Stack

-MCU: ESP32-C3 Super Mini (Chosen for RISC-V low power consumption).
+- MCU: ESP32-C3 Super Mini (Chosen for RISC-V low power consumption).

-Sensor: Resistive Rain Sensor Module.
+- Sensor: Resistive Rain Sensor Module.

-Power: 18650 Li-Ion Battery + TP4056 Charger.
+- Power: 18650 Li-Ion Battery + TP4056 Charger.

-Protection: Waterproof Junction Box with hot-glue light pipes for status LEDs.
+- Protection: Waterproof Junction Box with hot-glue light pipes for status LEDs.

 The Wiring